Photo taken by David Cox

 All events are for all members, families and friends, so please come and join us.

 Meet for coffee at the Toby Carvery, Copnor Road, Portsmouth, PO3 5HS.
-Ample free parking.
-Lunch afterwards for those who may wish to stay.
+We will discuss events for the Summer.
+Lunch will be available afterwards for those who can stay.

 Oxford and Area

 Meet at the Ashmolean Museum's rooftop café, Beaumont Street, Oxford, OX1 2PH for a Coffee morning.
 There is an exhibition that members may find interesting: "Imagining the Divine: Art and the Rise of World Religions, exploring Buddhism, Christianity, Hinduism, Islam and Judaism".
 This major exhibition will be the first to look at the art of the five world religions as they spread across continents in the first millennium AD.
 The exhibition is on from 19th October 2017 – 18th February 2018.
 Tickets are £10 (concessions £9).